Walter Thompson, based in Northallerton, North Yorkshire was formed in 1920 and was incorporated in 1946.

 Become a Walter Thompson Sub-Contractor

-If you would like to approach Walter Thompson to become a level 3 subcontractor please use our contact form here.
-You will need to comply with our health & safety standards including the mandatory wearing of PPE.
+If you would like to approach Walter Thompson to become a level 3 subcontractor you will need to comply with our health & safety standards including the mandatory wearing of PPE.
 You will also need to ensure you comply with our environmental procedures.
 All operatives who work on our sites must hold a current CSCS card (Construction Skills Certificate Scheme) or equivalent scheme.
 All operatives must have undergone a CRB (Criminal Records Bureau) disclosure.
 All supervisors must have received a minimum of two days health and safety training and hold basic first aid.

 Considerate Constructors Scheme